sebibek/plutonotebooks/README.md

 # Pluto Notebook Environments

-Deploy notebook servers to yr own binder instances in the cloud.
+Deploy notebook servers to yr own binder instances in the cloud using: https://mybinder.org/.

 ### Notebooks